 Device Activity is an indicator of device health.
-In the Design Research on IoT Device Activity it was proven that Time since last message is a preferred metric on device activity and health.
-This new design for the Watson IoT Platform, provides a new Risk and Security Management policy that defines the expected messaging activity for devices connected to the IoT platform.
-The policy monitors whether a device sends a request at least once every defined time period .
+In the Design Research on IoT Device Activity, it was proven that Time since the last message is a preferred metric on device activity and health.
+This new design for the Watson IoT Platform provides a new Risk and Security Management policy that defines the expected messaging activity for devices connected to the IoT platform.
+The policy monitors whether a device sends a request at least once every defined time period.
 A threshold for device activity can be defined generally for all devices, and exceptions defined for individual device types.
-Compliance to the Device Activity policy can be monitored on the dashboard, or reported on using drill-in reports.
+Compliance with the Device Activity policy can be monitored on the dashboard, or reported on using drill-in reports.

-Using the compliance reporting, administrators and operators may identify any devices that exhibit an unhealthy behaviour.
-Drill-in reports allow users to view device state and perform diagnostic actions.
+Using compliance reporting, administrators and operators may identify any devices that exhibit unhealthy behavior.
+Drill-in reports allow users to view device status and perform diagnostic actions.

 Risk and Security Management is primarily targeting two of the IoT personas

 - Sally is an IoT System Operator.
-She handles the day to day system operations on the LOB and client IoT organization.
+She handles the day-to-day system operations on the LOB and client IoT organization.
 She makes sure that new device types and devices are registered, are behaving, and are up to date with recent secure firmware.
-She defines policies, creates and runs actions on policy alerts that acts on misbehaving devices.
+She defines policies, creates and runs actions on policy alerts that act on misbehaving devices.